ReallyNeedCash - Beginner's Guide to Cash App & NetSpend

 The Cash App PVC Charge Scam

-The PVC charge on Cash App, previously known as the clearance fee scam, is pretty straightforward compared to other attempts of fraud that involve the use of Cash App.
+The PVC charge on Cash App is pretty straightforward compared to other attempts of fraud that involve the use of Cash App.
+It is important to note that Cash App does not charge any PVC fees or require users to pay clearance fees.

 Here’s how fraudsters run this PVC scheme: